Cannon Beach at Sunset

 My feet were cold.
 Despite the warm weather to be had in Portland, Cannon beach had a distinctive chill to it.
 I’d been wading in and out of the ocean for about 45 minutes.
 The conditions weren’t exactly Arctic but all I could feel was a constant pins and needles sensation.

-Having the camera in front of me, as usual, acted as a mental shield togoogle_plus_circle_me the elements.
+Having the camera in front of me, as usual, acted as a mental shield to the elements.
 It wasn’t until later when I wandered back to Rachel on the beach that I would start to get the feeling/pain back in my feet.

 There are certain challenges all travelling photographers have to face.
 For me, the worst, besides from miserable weather, is when you’ve found your destination but you fail to find a composition that excites you.
 As Rachel sat reading her Kindle on the sand, I went from frustration to frustration looking for a composition before golden hour began.